Pretexting: 5 Examples of Social Engineering Tactics

 Pretexting involves impersonation, and to be successful the email must look legitimate.
 This requires email spoofing.
 DMARC is the most common form of protection for email spoofing, but it has limitations, including complex and continual maintenance.
 Additionally, DMARC blocks exact domain spoofing but not cousin domains or display name spoofing, which are far more common in spear phishing attacks, primarily due to the effectiveness of DMARC.

-To prevent pretexting, businesses should look toward a more modern approach to detection than DMARC.
+To prevent pretexting, businesses should look toward a more modern approach to email security than DMARC.
 Anti-spear phishing technology that uses artificial intelligence (AI) analyzes behaviors for signs of pretexting, scanning emails for malicious patterns.
 Additionally, it can detect anomalies in email traffic and in email addresses, including cousin domains and display name spoofing.
 Natural Language Processing (NLP), a branch of AI, analyzes language and can decipher words and phrases common in pretexting and spear phishing.

 Finally, train your users to spot pretexting by sharing real-life pretexting examples with them.
 Often, what makes pretexting and spear phishing successful is that users are unfamiliar with the above pretexting tactics and see nothing unusual about the requests they receive.
 Educate them on the different types of email spoofing and train them to inspect email addresses for signs of cousin domains and display name spoofing.
 You should also have rules in place about financial transactions, such as validating requests over the phone or in person.